kz882/gym/README.rst

 To Improve (by importance)
 ==========

+#.
+Spawn function
+#.
+How to represent track and lanes
+#.
+Get Same tile in other lane
+#.
+Get tile with certain conditions
+  #. with certain angle (e.g. >40º)
+  #.
+In an T-junction
+  #. in an X-junction
+  #.
+With obstacle in front
+#.
+Get outside position
-2. Detect change of line
+#.
+Detect change of line
-2. Add obstacles
+#.
+Add obstacles
-2. Add road lines
+#.
+Add road lines
-2. Change car when not racing
+#.
+Change car when not racing

 ---